crablabjames/robophysics-workshop/tutorial_geometry_mech.md

 # Geometry Mechanics Basics

-This document provides an introduction to **geometry mechanics**, the mathematical framework for describing locomotion via shape-space cycles and constraints on body motion.
+This document provides an introduction to **geometry mechanics**, the mathematical framework for describing locomotion via shape-space and optimization on geometric gait.

+Slides made by** Baxi Chong**

 ---